assignments-for-discussion/git-repo-stats/README.md

 Make sure to cover the following error cases:
 - A typo in the configured repository URL
 - Error response from github.com

+Use the [mocha test framework](https://mochajs.org/#getting-started) and the [chai assertion library](https://www.chaijs.com/)

+Check your coding style, complexity and coverage by running `checkmycode.sh` on the command-line.